-According to a new study, pensioner households are £20 better off per week than those of working age, but are these figures sustainable?
+According to a new study, pensioner households are £20 better off per week than those of working age.
+Pensioners earn more than the working population.

 Analysis by the Resolution Foundation for the Intergenerational Commission shows that the rise in pensioners who still work, own houses and receive generous pensions has coincided with low income growth for working age households.